 Enter in the indicated spaces, the payer's name and employer identification number, and the account number.
+If the distribution belongs to a disregarded entity, fill in the corresponding oval.

 Column A - It must be reflected in this column dividends subject to a 15% withholding.
 Every eligible distribution made by a domestic or foreign corporation, which income from sources within Puerto Rico is at least 80% of its gross income derived during the last 3 taxable years prior to the date in which the dividend is declared, is subject to a 15% preferential rate.
 If you have an investment in stocks in a domestic corporation, a 15% withholding will be made automatically on any distribution made, unless you elect that such withholding be inapplicable.